-Operational risk is the risk to current or projected financial condition and resilience arising from inadequate or failed internal processes or systems, human errors or misconduct, or adverse external events.
 Operational risk can arise when a bank fails to address adverse events-such as natural disasters, civil unrest, burglaries, and vandalism-that directly affect the availability or usability of bank premises and equipment.
 Operational risk can occur if a bank fails to address inefficient, outdated, or unreliable data processing equipment.
 Operational risk also can occur in the form of fraud, misappropriation, or human errors, resulting from poor internal controls or physical safeguards regarding the acquisition, maintenance, and disposal of bank premises and equipment.